dermatthes/dotjs/README.md

 # dotJS - V8JS powered template engine

 dotJS compiles angular-style templates on server-side.
+It lets you program both, server and client site in pure JavaScript.

 Requirements: